The strong Atiyah and L\"uck approximation conjectures for one-relator groups: Natural extensions and Hughes-free Sylvester rank functions

 \subsection{The definition of the natural extension for skew (Laurent) polynomial rings}

 Let $R$ be a ring and let $\tau$ be an automorphism of $R$.
+Recall that the {\bf skew polynomial ring} $R[t;\tau]$ is a ring of polynomials in $t$ with coefficients in $R$ and subject to the relation $ta = \tau(a)t$, $a\in R$.
+The {\bf skew Laurent polynomial ring} $R[t^{\pm 1}; \tau]$ is a localization of $R[t;\tau]$ with respect to the set of powers of $t$.
+Similarly we can define the {\bf skew Taylor series ring} $R[[t;\tau]]$ and the {\bf skew Laurent series ring} $R((t;\tau))$.

-In the first place, to construct a rank function over $R[t^{\pm 1}, \tau]$ from a rank function over $R$, we will need some compatibility between the latter and the twisted product, namely, $\tau$ has to preserve the rank.
+In the first place, to construct a rank function over $R[t^{\pm 1}; \tau]$ from a rank function over $R$, we will need some compatibility between the latter and the twisted product, namely, $\tau$ has to preserve the rank.
+We say that a Sylvester matrix rank function $\rk$ on a ring $R$ is {\bf $\tau$-compatible} if $\rk=\tau^{\sharp}(\rk) $, i.e., for every matrix $A$ over $R$, $\rk(A) = \rk(\tau(A))$.